halilozel1903/ExoPlayerDemo/README.md

-## How to use ExoPlayer with Kotlin in Android?
+## How to use ExoPlayer with Kotlin in Android ⁉️

 ![ExoPlayer](exoplayer.png)

-ExoPlayer is an application level media player for Android.
+**ExoPlayer** is an application level media player for Android.
 It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
 ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

-For more detailed information about Exoplayer, you can review the following article :
+For more detailed information about Exoplayer, you can review the following article: 👇🏻

 https://medium.com/@halilozel1903/exoplayer-nedir-ccae84e9f115

-## ExoPlayer App Screenshots
+## ExoPlayer App Screenshots 🖼

 ![ExoPlayer](exoplayerScreens.png)

 The application is playing content with .mp4 extension.
 The video can be rolled forward.
 The video can be undone.

-## License
+## License ℹ️
 ```
 MIT License

-Copyright (c) 2021 Halil Özel
+Copyright (c) 2021 Halil OZEL

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal